 It Comes Down to the Agency.
 A quality agency will give you dashboards, weekly summaries, and very clear ROI metrics.

-You will know how many leads went out, how many bounced, how many replied, and ultimately, how many booked.
-You know you will get optimization suggestions proactively, not reactively.
+you’ll know how many leads went out, how many bounced, how many replied, and ultimately, how many booked.
+You know you’ll get optimization suggestions proactively, not reactively.
 Unfortunately, not all agencies are designed this way.

-But in the event you find an agency that is, like we are going to be at Cold Outreach Agency, you will experience a higher level of transparency than most internal teams.
-A single in-house SDR can be “busy” for a week, did zero calls book, and you have no quickly obvious reasons why.
+But in the event you find an agency that’s, like we’re going to be at Cold Outreach Agency, you’ll experience a higher level of transparency than most internal teams.
+A single in-house SDR can be “busy” for a week, did zero calls book, and you’ve no quickly obvious reasons why.
 An agency will hand you dashboards and intelligence so you can resolve the issue quickly.

 10. What Stage Are You In?